saudapop/mystery-machine-learning/README.md

 ## Run the app locally

+Clone the repo using whichever method you prefer.
+It's your life I can't tell how you should clone a repo.

 1. **Plug in your token**

 From the project root create a file called `constants.js` and enter this code but replace the string with your token: